-A host of energy projects have been selected year after year by the Georgia Water Coalition for their infamous, “Dirty Dozen” report of worst offenders to Georgia’s waterways.
-The 2015 Dirty Dozen report has 3 of the 12 culprits from the energy sector.
+A host of energy projects have been selected year after year by the Georgia Water Coalition, of which SACE is an active member, for their infamous, “Dirty Dozen” report of worst offenders to Georgia’s waterways.
+The 2016 Dirty Dozen report has 8 of the 12 culprits from the energy sector.
 Find all the Dirty Dozen reports here.

 To see how much water on average is consumed, or lost primarily through evaporative loss, by electricity production in your state per kilowatt hour of electricity, see Table 3 of PDF from a National Renewable Energy Laboratory report.

 Thermal pollution, or heat generated from operating the power plant, is another form of water pollution caused by nuclear and coal plants that changes the temperature of the nearby waterway.
 This can then harm the surrounding ecosystem, including the breeding habits of a fish species or the amount of oxygen available to plants or microorganisms.
 Thermal pollution is a particular issue of concern during drought conditions since the water resource is already stressed.

 - require massive amounts of water to produce electricity;

 - release mercury emissions that contaminate lakes and rivers, making recreation and eating fish unhealthy.
 Airborne mercury emissions eventually find their way into water sources, generally through rainfall;